Big-Ideas-Lab/nutrics/README.md

 This file contains two classes.
 The Nutrients class uses natural language processing to estimate the nutritional value of food, and uses **clean_foods.csv**, which we were lended by Duke Nutrition.
 The Nutrition_Score class takes those nutrition estimates and gives a score that is related to gender, age, and activity level.

 > Note: clean_foods.csv is not hosted on this GitHub page.
 We do not have permission to distribute this dataset, as it doesn't belong to us.
-Please ask jsd42@duke.edu for permission to access this dataset.
+Please contact a member of the BIG IDEAs Lab for permission to access this dataset.

 ### Palate.py